What Do Tattoos Look Like On Old People?

 Additionally, the skin changes as it ages.
 Collagen gives skin its plumpness and elasticity.
 As people get older, collagen production slows.
-This results in first, fine lines, and later, deeper wrinkles and sagging.
-If a tattoo is on areas that develop lines, the tattoo’s appearance will change as well.
+This results in wrinkles and sagging.
+If a tattoo is on an area which develops wrinkle lines, the tattoo’s appearance will change as well.

 At the end of the day, though, what does it matter?
 Your tattoos will have been with you through the good times and the bad.
 They make you look interesting and show people glimpses of the spontaneousness and fun you’ve had at one point or another throughout your life.

 Do you think older people care what their tattoos look like when they’re 80?
 No way.
 They’re more concerned about the things that are truly important at that point in life.

 Understanding the factors that impact tattoo aging allows you to take preventive steps to keep your tattoo looking fresh.
 Take fading, for example.
 To avoid this, opt for tattoos in darker hues that are less prone to fading.

 You can also help prevent fading by avoiding placing tattoos in areas prone to a lot of friction, such as your feet (which always have shoes and socks rubbing against them).
 The constant contact can further deteriorate color.